The Evolution of Smartphones — And Web Technology Development

-This shift has absolutely changed the way that we think about our coding.
+This shift changed the way we think about coding.

 The need to push small, dynamic, reactive updates to mobile browsers has given way to the microservice API.

-It has cascaded down to the type of data that we store — trillions upon trillions of bite-sized session records as opposed to giant canonical data structures.
-It’s leading us into edge computing which forces us to rethink deployment on metal.
+It cascaded to the type of data we store.
+Trillions of bite-sized session records are used rather than giant data structures.
+It’s leading us into edge computing.
+This forces us to rethink deployment on metal.

-User behavior has changed, too.
-We’re no longer bound to our desktops.
+User behavior changed, too.
+We’re no longer bound to desktops.

-Smartphones are extensions of ourselves.
-They define and extend the way that we communicate, they replace our need for physical memory, they help us navigate the world around us, and they help us record and share our experiences.
+Smartphones are extensions of us.
+They define and extend the way we communicate.
+They replace our need for physical memory.
+They help us navigate.
+And they help us share experiences.

-Smartphones have also become the place to make retail purchases.
+Smartphones have also become the place for retail.
 In the 2015 holiday season, Amazon reported that 70% of customers shopped on smartphones.

-Software has matured alongside hardware.
-And there’s even a classification system to detail just how close the app is to the mobile or desktop web spectrum.
+Software matured alongside hardware.
+And there’s even a classification system for it.
+This system details just how close the app is to the mobile or desktop web spectrum.

 |Hybrid||A blend of both, a native app that also relies on web components.|